shresta-kalla/caltrack/README.md

 ##### Edit Profile Page
 * Edit firstname, lastname, username, password, confirm password, age, gender, height, and weight data
-* Click "Save" button once you finish updating data
+* Click "Save" button once you finish updating the data
-* Click logout door icon button on top right of screen to logout
+* Click the logout door icon button on the top right of the screen to logout

 ##### Dashboard Page (use select activity type dropdown to select which activity you want to enter)
 * Entering food data:
-  * Enter name of food item
+  * Enter the name of the food item
-  * Enter calories food item contained
+  * Enter calories in food items contained

 * Entering exercise data:
   * Select exercise type from dropdown